oamg/leapp/docs/source/messaging.md

 ```

 Import the ScanTag from leapp.tags, and the models Hostname and
 ResolvedHostname from leapp.models.
-Since we want to retrieve the Hostname
+To retrieve the Hostname
-messages to process their data, we set it in the consumes tuple.
+messages to process their data, set it in the consumes tuple.
 The result will be ResolvedHostname, so set the type in the
 produces tuple.

 The tags tuple gets extended with the ScanTag.
-Now, import a socket.
+Now, import the socket library.

-To enable actors to consume messages, use the consume class method, and pass the type
+To enable actors to consume messages, use the consume method, and pass the type
 of the message to be consumed.
 This is necessary to filter out the
 messages.
 In theory, all messages can be consumed, but it is not recommended.
 If you would like to change your code later and consume more
 types of messages, you might end up with unexpected results.
 Always
-specify on the consume class method all types of messages to be consumed instead
+specify the consume method for all types of messages to be consumed instead
-of having all messages unfiltered.
+of retrieving all messages unfiltered.

-Now, perform the resolving of the hostnames and produce a new message.
+Now, perform the resolving of the hostnames, and produce a new message.

 See the example of the code: